Learning in a Small/Big World: Results

+Here I point out several noteworthy implications of the analysis.
+First, as argued above, unlike \cite{cover1969hypothesis} and \cite{wilson2014bounded} with $N=2$, when $N>2$, it is in general necessary to define confirmatory signals for each state stochastically.
+It implies that upon receiving the same signal, the individual will sometimes regard it as supporting one state, and sometimes regard it as supporting a different state.
+It resembles empirical evidence that documents heterogeneous interpretations of same pieces of information, especially when the piece of information is imprecise (\cite{gaines2007same}).

+Second, as shown in Proposition~\ref{prop_smallworld}(iii), the simple updating mechanism described in this section approximates perfect learning for all $N$ and $(\bm{u}^{\omega}, p^{\omega}, f^{\omega})_{\omega=1}^{N}$ in small worlds when $M$ is large.
+Therefore, no knowledge of prior belief $(p^{\omega})_{\omega=1}^{N}$ and utility matrices $(\bm{u}^{\omega})_{\omega=1}^{N}$ are required.
+It is in particularly consistent to the result that behavior is close to Bayesian in small worlds as the simple updating mechanism is parsimonious and easy to implement.

-Such local mistakes could be induced by mistakes in the perception of signals or imperfect tracking (local fluctuation) of memory states.
-Appendix~\ref{section:robustness} shows that the results of (almost) perfect learning, i.e., Proposition~\ref{prop_smallworld}, and asymptotic agreement, i.e., Corollary~\ref{coro_agreesmallworld1}, hold for all $\gamma\in [0,1)$.
-Local mistakes, however likely they are, do not break down the results of (almost) perfect learning and asymptotic agreement in small worlds.
+Third, perfect learning with the simple updating mechanism in very small worlds is robust to ``implementation errors", as shown in the online Appendix~\ref{section:robustness}.
+Roughly speaking, I assume that the DM mistakenly transits to a neighboring memory state with some probability $\gamma$ in each period regardless of the signal realization $s$ Such local mistakes could be induced by mistakes in the perception of signals or imperfect tracking (local fluctuation) of memory states.
+Online Appendix~\ref{section:robustness} shows that Proposition~\ref{prop_smallworld}(iii) hold for all $\gamma\in [0,1)$, further strengthening the result of perfect learning in very small words.